difcul/aw/1_server_web_programming/README.md

 To make PHP files available you will have to resort to a Web server that supports PHP, meaning that all files with extension _.php_ will be executed by the PHP interpreter.
 A Web server is an application that is able to accept HTTP requests and return a response, normally an HTML file or other objects like images, PDFs, etc. One of the most popular Web servers that support PHP is Apache, that can be installed on several operating systems.

 The first step to write and deploy a web application is to identify where these files need to be stored so they can be executed by the Web server every time an HTTP request is received.
 In the case of _appserver_, and most Apache Web servers, the web root for each user is the **public_html** folder (or _/var/www/html/_ in local machines).

+In Windows 10, you can also install PHP and a Apache Web server on Ubuntu (https://kwiksteps.com/php-ubuntu-on-windows/).

+### Appserver

 To access _appserver_, on Linux or Mac, open a Terminal and input:
 ```